 - 110.109 Calculus II or AP equivalent (4)

 The total math credits must be at least 16 for both the BS and the BA; these courses should be taken for a grade.
 All courses in this category must be from one of the two math departments on campus: Mathematics or Applied Mathematics and Statistics.
 (Q-designated courses in other departments cannot be counted here.)
-For the BS all the remaining courses must be 200-level or above.
-For the BA at least one course must be 200-level or above.
-Lastly, the BS math courses must include coverage of both probability and statistics, which can be satisfied in many ways, including taking any of the 553.3xx combined Probability & Statistics courses.
+For the BS, all remaining math courses must be 200-level or above.
+For the BA, at least one course must be 200-level or above.
+Lastly, BS math courses must include coverage of both probability and statistics, which can be satisfied in many ways, including taking any of the 553.3xx combined Probability and Statistics courses.
 For BS students, AP Statistics credit covers the need for statistics but not probability, and may not be counted toward the math credit requirements.
 Also note that 553.171 Discrete Mathematics may not count towards the BS math requirements.
-Some highly recommended math electives are Linear Algebra, Intro to Probability, Intro to Statistics, and Calculus III, as well as analysis and algebra courses.
+Some highly recommended math electives are Linear Algebra, Probability, Mathematical Statistics, and Calculus III, as well as analysis and algebra courses.

 Students must take two semesters of core science courses (any combination of physics, chemistry, and biology), with the associated labs, totaling at least 8 credits.
 These courses should be taken for a grade.
 However, AP credit is an acceptable substitute for these courses and labs.

 Students using AP Biology credit to meet this requirement will need to take two more science credits in order to reach the 8-credit minimum.
 These can come from any N-designated course except AS.250.205 Introduction to Computing and must be taken for a grade.

-The liberal arts requirements can be divided into three groups: H/S courses, writing courses, and foreign languages.
+The liberal arts requirements can be divided into three groups: H/S courses, writing courses, and foreign language.